I Dreamt of a Flood, Caused by a Storm

 this performance includes theatrical smoke, intense drone sounds, and bright lighting. there will not be sudden or startling sounds. no flashing lights.

-a small publication will be given to the audience to read in the space. an audio version will also be available. most texts will be in english.
+a small publication will be given to the audience to read in the space. an audio version will also be available online and in the resting space. most texts will be in english.

 there is a ramp to 709 studio, 118 cm wide. the doorway is 170 cm wide. the threshold is 3 cm high. to 702 there is a ramp 244cm wide, the doorway is 173 cm wide. the threshold is 2,5cm high.